BIBLE PASSAGE:

 But, the Lord sees it all, and He knows what we need to ‘keep on

 keeping on’.
-In the middle of our emotional upheaval it may not
+In the middle of our emotional upheaval, it may not

-for us and what we are going through right now, it can give us the
+purpose for us and what we are going through right now,

 And we know that in all things God works for